 Q: How to maintain solar LED street lights?

-A: Clean panels, inspect wiring, test batteries, repaint poles, and log quarterly maintenance reports.
+A: Clean panels, inspect wiring, test batteries under load, check waterproof sealing, and log quarterly maintenance reports.

 Common Problems During Installation or Operation